mohankishore/one-pagers/README.md

 data-sources.
 The page allows you to select the data-source you wish to run your queries against and set the maximum rows you want fetched for any query.

 The sample web-app uses an embedded HSQLDB to demo the functionality.
-Please create a test table on the first run:
+Please create a test table on the first run.

-    create table test (id integer not null, name varchar(100) not null, description varchar(200), primary key (id))
+    -- Sample SQLs: please execute one at a time create table test (id integer not null, name varchar(100) not null, description varchar(200), primary key (id)) insert into test values(1, 'hello', 'world')

-Followed by:

-    insert into test values(1, 'hello', 'world')
+    insert into test values(2, 'foo', 'bar')
+    select * from test where id <> 1

+<b>Screenshot</b>
 ![DB Admin](https://github.com/mohankishore/one-pagers/raw/master/img/db_admin.png)